Apress/db-performance-at-scale/References.md

 - [NoSQL Data Modeling Mistakes that Ruin Performance](https://thenewstack.io/nosql-data-modeling-mistakes-that-ruin-performance/) - Felipe Cardeneti Mendes explores three of the most common ways to ruin your NoSQL database performance, along with tips on how to avoid or resolve them
 - [The Myth of Schema-less](http://rustyrazorblade.com/post/2014/2014-07-09-the-myth-of-schemaless/) - Jon Haddad (Rustyrazorblade) debunking the myth of schemaless databases

-- [Everything You Need to Know about DynamoDB Partitions](https://www.alexdebrie.com/posts/dynamodb-partitions/) - Alex Debrie (DeBrie Advisory) takes a deep look at DynamoDB partitions -- what they are, why they matter, and how they should affect your data modeling
+- [Everything You Need to Know about DynamoDB Partitions](https://www.alexdebrie.com/posts/dynamodb-partitions/) - Alex DeBrie (DeBrie Advisory) takes a deep look at DynamoDB partitions -- what they are, why they matter, and how they should affect your data modeling
-- [The What, Why, and When of Single-Table Design with DynamoDB](https://www.alexdebrie.com/posts/dynamodb-single-table/) - Alex Debrie (DeBrie Advisory) provides a deep dive on the concepts behind DynamoDB's single-table design
+- [The What, Why, and When of Single-Table Design with DynamoDB](https://www.alexdebrie.com/posts/dynamodb-single-table/) - Alex DeBrie (DeBrie Advisory) provides a deep dive on the concepts behind DynamoDB's single-table design
+- [Data Modeling for Performance Masterclass](https://lp.scylladb.com/data-model-performance-masterclass-ondemand-register) - Discord engineer Bo Ingram and Felipe Mendes share pragmatic strategies for designing, implementing, and monitoring data modeling for performance